These individuals volunteer their time and energy to ensure that our professional organization is one of the best around.

 Kari Houtchens resides in the Northwest portion of Arkansas where she works as an interpreter.
 She is a contract interpreter and manages the schedule for Sign Language Interpreting Network.
-In addition she works for Z Video Relay Service, in the Bentonville call center, as an interpreter and lead trainer.
+In addition, she is a video interpreter for Z Video Relay Service in the Bentonville call center.

 Kari is nationally certified through the Registry of Interpreters for the Deaf.
 She also has earned an Associates of Arts degree with studies in Accounting.

-Kari has been working part time as an interpreter for 10+ years, while holding down the full time responsibilities of being a homemaker and mother of 3 boys.
-As the boys have grown (2 are married now adding to the family 2 wonderful daughter-in-laws and the youngest starting his senior year of high school), she is now working full time in the interpreting field.
+Kari was previously working part time as an interpreter for 10+ years, while holding down the full time responsibilities of being a homemaker and mother of 3 boys.
+As the boys have grown and are now adults, she is now working full time in the interpreting field.

-In her free time, Kari enjoys serving and being involved at church, exercising, reading, and being with family.
+In her free time, Kari enjoys serving and being involved at church, exercising, reading, and being with family and friends.

-Kari has served in a variety of ways & committees for ARID over the years and is looking forward to serving on the board as a Member-At-Large.
+Kari has served in a variety of ways & committees for ARID over the years and is looking forward to serving on the board as a Member-At-Large for District 1.

 Michael McMahon- Member-at-Large (District 2)

-Ashley earned her first interpreting credential in October 2010 and began interpreting the next year.
-She continued her studies to further her interpreting abilities.
-Currently, Ashley holds National Interpreter Certification (NIC) and an Educational Interpreter Performance Assessment (EIPA) level 3.5 (2012).
+Currently, Ashley holds a bachelor’s degree from the University of Arkansas Little Rock, National Interpreter Certification (NIC) and an Educational Interpreter Performance Assessment (EIPA) 3.5.
 She is a licensed Arkansas Interpreter and an approved Support Service Provider through Arkansas Rehabilitation Services (ARS).
-Ashley is currently interpreting in private practice; she has found that her favorite fields to interpret include any assignment in a medical setting and any assignment working with a person who is Deaf-Blind.
-Ashley especially enjoys volunteering for Deaf-Blind retreats: she has volunteered three years in a row and plans to attend the retreat this fall (2015) in Louisiana.
+Ashley is a full time staff interpreter at University of Arkansas Little Rock.
+Ashley enjoys volunteering for Deaf-Blind retreats: she has volunteered five years in a row and plans to attend the retreat this fall.

-Ashley is currently the treasurer of the Arkansas Registry of Interpreters for the Deaf (ARID), an associate member of the Registry of Interpreters for the Deaf (RID) and Arkansas Deaf-Blind Community (ADBC).
+Ashley is currently the Member-at-Large District 3 of the Arkansas Registry of Interpreters for the Deaf (ARID), a certified member of the Registry of Interpreters for the Deaf (RID) and a member of Arkansas Deaf-Blind Community (ADBC).